Last changed

 placeholder with the name used for your organization's private repository within the Chainguard registry.

-Redis version 7.4 and subsequent releases are no longer licensed under BSD-3-Clause.
-A dual licensing model has been adopted, of which users have the choice to adopt either RSALv2 or SSPLv1.
+Redis version 7.4 and subsequent releases are no longer licensed under BSD-3-Clause; instead, the Redis project has adopted a dual licensing model.
+This means users have the choice to adopt either the Redis Source Available License v2 (RSALv2) or the Server Side Public License v1 (SSPLv1).

-Please give careful consideration to the licensing conditions when consuming redis.
-For more information, refer to the upstream license information.
+Please give careful consideration to these licensing conditions when using Redis.
+For more details, refer to the upstream license information.

 This will automatically pull the image to your local system and execute the command redis --version